 A captivating riverside community, Northland’s largest city caught me by surprise.
 Filled with the warmth of a small town surrounded by impressive nature, we found no shortage of things to do in Whangarei.

 With the recent opening of the Hundertwasser Art Centre, the city is now home to two world-class museums.
 Plus, there are opportunities to see some of New Zealand’s most unique and often endangered animals.
-But for me, a visit to Whangarei is also about nature.
+But for us, a visit to Whangarei is also about nature.

-If you come for adventure, you won’t be disappointed.
 Amongst the outdoor things to do in Whangarei and the surrounding area are caves to explore, waterfalls to admire, hiking trails that interweave through forested areas or across farmland, surf beaches, one of the world’s best scuba diving spots, and volcanoes to climb.

-Whangarei is only about 2 hours 45 mins north of Auckland by car, but it’s a world away.
+Whangarei is only about 2 hours north of Auckland by car, but it’s a world away.
 It’s one of those places where I feel instantly relaxed.

-Top 5 things to do in Whangarei
+Top things to do in Whangarei

 Whangarei may not be a bustling metropolis, but there are plenty of fun and fascinating ways to keep busy.
 In fact, we consider each of our top five things to do in Whangarei as must-sees for any visitor.